JaithraSarma/AI-Cost-Aware-Model-Deployment-Pipeline/README.md

 ---

 ## Summary
-This project unifies automation, intelligence, and cost awareness — enabling engineers to deploy AI models efficiently across any cloud.
+This project unifies automation, intelligence, and cost awareness, enabling engineers to deploy AI models efficiently across any cloud.